Tuning Dirac nodes with correlated d-electrons in BaCo_{1-x}Ni_{x}S_{2}: Symmetry analysis of the electronic bands: mechanism of band inversion and formation of Dirac states

 Because the irreps at the \textit{A} and \textit{Z} $\ka$-points are equivalent to those at \textit{M} and $\Gamma$ \cite{Vafek-PRB2013}, respectively, the orbital hierarchy found at \textit{M} and $\Gamma$ must be preserved along the $M - A$ and $\Gamma - Z$ directions.
 Thus, for any $v$ along the $(0,0,v) \rightarrow (1/2,1/2,v)$ path, a band inversion between bands with predominant $d_{z^2}$ and $d_{x^2-y^2}$ characters must occur.
-Remarkably, band crossing is allowed without SOC, and leads to two Dirac points, one right at the Fermi energy for $k_z=0$.
+Therefore, band crossing is allowed without SOC, and leads to two Dirac points at a given $k_z$ right at the Fermi energy for $k_z=0$.
 Indeed, the crossing bands transform like different irreps of the little group, which is isomorphic to $C_{2v}$ for a $\ka$-point $(u,u,v)$ with $v=0,1/2$, and to $C_s$ with $v\in ~ ]0,1/2[$.

-In conclusion, the hybridization of correlated $d$-electrons with ligand $p$-orbitals makes \bns\ a model system to study Dirac fermions with tunable energy spectrum (see Methods Eq. \ref{H(5)}).
-In the following Section, we show that one effective control parameter of the position of the Dirac nodes along $\Gamma - M$ is the chemical substitution of Ni for Co, for this substitution alters the $d - p$ charge transfer gap $\Delta_{CT}$, and thus the $d - p$ hybridization amplitude.
+These Dirac nodes are massive as a consequence of the SOC, which makes the material a weak topological insulator.
+The SOC gap is however very small (about 18 meV), \nilou{and} below ARPES resolution.
+Nevertheless, the focus of the present work is not on these very-low-energy features, but rather on the tunability of the whole Dirac nodal structure.
+In the family of weak topological insulators having the same $P4/nmm$ space group and showing SOC gapped Dirac cones along the $\Gamma-M$ direction (such as ZrSiS, for instance), \bcns\ is a peculiar member.
+Indeed, the strong local Hund's exchange coupling favors nearly half-filled $d_{x^2-y^2}$ and $d_{z^2}$ orbitals, that explains the proximity of the Dirac nodes to the Fermi level for $x=1$, in accordance also to Luttinger's theorem (see SI, Sec.~S6).
+This is another \michele{signature} of the relevance of electron correlations in this transition metal compound, \michele{which manifest themselves in both local and non-local contributions, the former leading eventually to the insulating phase at the Co side of BaCo$_{1-x}$Ni$_x$S$_2$, the latter affecting the variation of $\Delta_{CT}$ across the series.}